pkujhd/goloader/jit/README.md

 It automatically resolves package dependencies recursively, and provides a type safe way of interacting with the built functions.

+## Go compiler patch
+To allow the loader to know the types of exported functions, this package will attempt to patch the Go compiler (gc) to emit these if not already patched.

+This patch can be found in `gc.patch`.

 ### Usage and Configuration

 ```go